top of page

 • Isaac Kepoʻokalanai Hale Beach Park: County of Hawaii Parks & Recreation

-• Partnering with Na Maka Haloa o Waipio to create a Community-based Stewardship Program to be piloted at Pohoiki and eventually at Kaʻakepa
+• Partner with nonprofit Na Maka Haloa o Waipio to create a Community-based Stewardship Program to be piloted at Pohoiki and eventually Kaʻakepa

 Partners